top of page

 American Experiment

 The leaders of the past did not have all the answers.
 Though their government based on democracy and a rights-based constitution was innovative, they knew the nation was an experiment.
 When we look at the founding documents of our country and our state, we can reflect on those excluded from the original American Experiment.
 There were intentional omissions of tribes, people of color, women, and immigrants.
-Now is our opportunity to reconsider the origins of our government, democratic institutions, and broader civic life
+Now is our opportunity to reconsider the origins of our government, democratic institutions, and broader civic life and reflect on the ways we have changed them over time.
+Our participation is key to shape the nation during this continuing American experiment.

 Doing History

 As those who love, teach, preserve, or make history, we must work together with our communities to interact with Michigan’s past.
 Now is the time to openly engage our communities in conversations about what history is, how it is done, and why it matters.
-By being open and transparent to help communities understand the methods, sources, evidence, and perspectives that influence history,
+By being open and transparent to help communities understand the methods, sources, evidence, and perspectives that influence history, we can inform how community members can engage with history in their own lives and how history can speak to the current challenges our communities face.

 *Adapted from the AASLH Field Guide.